Ensembl/ensembl-hive/docs/creating_pipelines/dataflows.rst

 Custom, independent, dataflows
 ------------------------------

-The autoflow mechanism only triggers 1 event, and only upon completion.
-To create more events, or under different circumstances, you can use *factory* patterns.
+The autoflow mechanism only triggers one event, and only upon completion.
+To create more events, or under different circumstances, you can use "factory" patterns.

 Factory
 ~~~~~~~

-Analysis Alpha triggers 0, 1 or many Dataflow events on branch #2 (this is the convention for non-autoflow events).
+Analysis Alpha triggers zero, one or many dataflow events on branch #2 (this is the convention for non-autoflow events).
-In this pattern, Alpha is called the *factory*, Beta the *fan*.
+In this pattern, Alpha is called the "factory", Beta the "fan".

 .. hive_diagram::